MarVer003/Todo-Service/README.md

-# Todo Challenge Backend
+# Todo Backend Application

-This repository contains the backend application for the Todo Challenge.
+This repository contains the backend application for the Todo app.

 ## Prerequisites